 Fighting global warming will be one of the main issues in our future.
 Close collaboration between the worlds of business, politics and society is very important in developing effective approaches to climate protection.
 That is why Telekom is involved in numerous initiatives to protect the climate and the environment within the scope of its "low carbon society" focus.

-The objective of the 2°—German CEOs for Climate Protection initiative is to limit average global warming to a maximum of 2°C compared to pre-industrial levels in the long term.
+The goal of the 2° – German CEOs for Climate Protection foundation is to limit global warming in the long term to a maximum of 2° compared to the preindustrial level.
 The initiative considers its most important contribution to German climate protection policy to be the development of technologies, procedures and services that can be used worldwide to reduce greenhouse gas emissions.

 Telekom is a founding member of the Global e-Sustainability Initiative (GeSI).
-Our Board Representative for Climate Protection and Sustainability has been chairing this initiative since 2006 and became co-chair of the Supply Chain Working Group to develop criteria for sustainable procurement in April 2011.
-Company representatives were involved in all five current working groups during the reporting period: Here is a summary of their activities:
+Our Board Representative for Climate Protection and Sustainability has been chairing this initiative since 2006.
+Telekom representatives were involved in all five current working groups during the reporting period: Here is a summary of their activities:

 Telekom has been involved in the Global e-Sustainability Initiative (GeSI) since 2001 as a founding member.
 This industry initiative is dedicated to fully exploiting the global CO2 reduction potential that state-of-the-art information technology offers society.
 GeSI also works to make the extraction of raw materials more transparent and to improve social and environmental conditions in raw material extraction.